tudelft3d/website/README.md

 The following fields can be used:

   * DOI: put the full URL with http://dx.doi.org/…
   * PDF: give the link to a PDF with full URL (http://…).
 You can place the PDF in `/var/www/pdfs/` (so the URL should be `http://3dgeoinfo.bk.tudelft.nl/pfds/Ledoux14a.pdf`).
 Do *not* put the PDFs in the repository.
+  * URL: an external link to related info, e.g. website for the paper, code, etc.
+  * Presentation: slides for an accompanying presentation

 For professional publications (such as GIM International) please use `@misc`.